 Angie is a graduate of the University of Minnesota-Duluth, where she earned her Bachelor of Arts degree.
 Prior to joining CCM, she worked as a legal assistant with a firm in Northfield, where she supported the team by drafting documents, managing calendars, providing reception duties, and supporting the attorneys and office administrator.
 Angie enjoys volunteering, canoeing, and fly fishing.
-She currently serves as Board Secretary for Northfield Montessori.
+She is the past Board Secretary for Northfield Montessori.
 Angie grew up near Stillwater and now lives in Northfield, Minnesota, with her husband, Adam, and their two young sons.

 When I was younger, my dad bought me a 1952 John Deere Model G tractor for the two of us to restore.
 I remember watching as the tractor was unloaded onto our back driveway; it was covered in rust, smelled like gas and oil, but was the most beautiful thing I had ever seen.